lowlydba/expressdb.io/_posts/2018-01-01-sql-server-express-feature-comparison.md

 | Full Text Search | Yes | Yes   | No | Yes
 | CLR Integration |   Yes | Yes   | Yes | Yes
 | Import/Export Wizard |  Yes | Yes   | Yes | Yes

+# FAQ

+**What is the difference between Basic Auditing and Fine Grained Auditing?**

+*These terms are only used in Microsoft feature comparison documents, but not SQL Server documentation, so their use is often unclear to many.
+Basic auditing refers to [server level audits](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-server-audit-transact-sql?view=sql-server-2017) while fine grained auditing refers to [audits at the database level](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-database-audit-specification-transact-sql?view=sql-server-2017). *